Saturday, May 9, 2026

 I quite savor the following, for example: “desultory,” “abstemious,” “lackadaisical,” “fusty,” “paltry,” “meretricious,” “befuddled.”

 This teacherly benevolence, however, does NOT extend to several execrable epithets which litter the commentaries of churnalists and TikTokers: viz., “empathetic” and “demure” and “viral” and (ugh!) “vibrant.”
 These darlings of the media MUST be 86ed!
-They are, as Donald would say (using an adjectival expression only he can truly appreciate ), “very low IQ.”
+They are, as Donald would say (using an adjectival expression only stable geniuses of his ilk can fully grasp), “very low IQ.”

 No comments: